 In 2007, I went on to undertake my first postdoctoral project in the laboratory of Prof Ratcliffe, focussing on the interplay between Hypoxia Inducible Factors (HIFs) and iron homeostasis.
 HIFs, master transcription factors whose function is regulated by both oxygen and iron levels, in turn regulate cellular and systemic iron levels.
 My research findings defined some of the molecular mechanisms underlying the relationship between HIFs, hypoxia and iron homeostasis, e.g I discovered that the iron regulatory genes TMPRSS6 and GDF15 are both responsive to hypoxia.
 I also collaborated with human physiologists in a bid to understand how the major iron regulatory hormone hepcidin is regulated by altitude hypoxia and iron status.
 TMPRSS6, GDF15 and Hepcidin are all implicated in diseases of deregulated iron metabolism.

-Following a two-year stint in the exciting field of exosome nanotechnology, I returned to the iron and oxygen field in 2012, and was awarded a four-year British Heart Foundation Intermediate Basic Science Research Fellowship.
+Following a period of maternity leave, I returned to the iron and oxygen field in 2012, and was awarded a four-year British Heart Foundation Intermediate Basic Science Research Fellowship.
+In 2019, I was elected to the Board of Directors of the Internal BioIron Society.
 My current work focuses on dissecting iron regulation in the heart, the kidney, the placenta and the vasculature, by utilising novel animal models of tissue-specific alterations in iron metabolism.

 - Molecular and Cellular Medicine